Summer Olympics Trip: An American in Paris

 The podium for this leg of the Tour de France was at the next bridge.
 No wonder there were so many people in town that weekend!
 Bilbow is highly recommended for art and architecture fans.
 Bilbao, Spain Photos

-The girl turned out to be the wife of a UK's Tom Pidcock - an amazing downhill specialist.
+The girl turned out to be the wife of a UK's Tom Pidcock - an exceptional downhill specialist.
 She had just traveled from Bilbow the night before for the previous leg of the race.
 Thus, all the signage around the city.

 Guggenheim Museum at Night.
 Tour De France (Stage 1 at Bilboa)